Loading…

 In the System Summary, note:-

 It is also worth noting your BaseBoard Manufacturer and Product for completeness, although this is usually required for those with custom build computers only.
-BaseBoard is another name for Motherboard.
+“BaseBoard” is simply another name for “motherboard.”

 I usually run the msinfo32 command.
 Why complicate matters?
 The image below shows the PowerShell command outcomes.

-The Windows Management Instrumentation Command-line (WMIC) command, to identify your BIOS version via the Command Prompt, will not be available after upgrading to Windows 11 25H2 and later.
+The Windows Management Instrumentation Command-line (WMIC) command, to identify your BIOS version via the Command Prompt, will not be available from Windows 11 25H2 onwards.
 However, the command is available below, should you choose this method instead, and whilst you still can.

 Your next step is to go to your computer's official support page.
 Then download and read the release notes, also known as the change log, for the latest release of the BIOS software available, and for the exact model of computer that you own.